patriciclobo/ninja-authentication/README.md

 The AuthenticationFilter is responsible for checking if a user is logged in.
 It does this by checking if a username is stored in the current session or in a cookie.
 If no username is found in either the session or the cookie it will redirect the current request to a predefined url in your application.conf

-	auth.redirect.url=/my/login/url

-If this property is not configured, the filter will return a 401 unauthorized.

 To use the AuthenticationFilter to protect authentication required pages, you have to annotate your controller or method with the following annotation:

 	@FilterWith(AuthenticationFilter.class)